 Luckily, the U.S. Food and Drug Administration (FDA) has picked up on the fact that trans fats pose a potential threat to the health of consumers.

-In fact, back in 2003, the FDA ruled that the amount of trans fat must be stated and labeled on all food products before January of 2006.
+Back in 2003, the FDA ruled that the amount of trans fat must be stated and labeled on all food products before January 2006.
 This began the downfall of trans fats — but there was a catch.

 You guessed it — they cut down serving sizes to hide the trans fat.